irfanahmad2000/LinuxAssignment/README.md

 ^X Exit         ^R Read File    ^\ Replace      ^U Paste Text   ^T To Spell     ^_ Go To Line

-Modify the user account "john_doe" to change the default shell to "/bin/bash" and set the account's expiration date to one month from today.
+(17)Modify the user account "john_doe" to change the default shell to "/bin/bash" and set the account's expiration date to one month from today.
 -------------------------------------------------------------------------------------------------------------------------------------------
 irfan@irfan-HP-Laptop-15s-fq4xxx:~$ sudo chsh -s /bin/bash john_doe
 [sudo] password for irfan: